:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Electric wine bottle openers are perfect for reducing the risk of cork breakage.
 This model from Ozeri also reduces the annoyance of cutting a bottle’s sealing foil since it comes with a built-in foil opener.

-Upon first receiving this wine opener for testing, we liked its high-tech look and that the bottom of the opener has a light blue glow when charging.
-According to our home-tester, this opener removed a wine’s foil in two seconds, “causing it to fall off like a bottlecap,” she noted.
+Upon first receiving this wine opener, we liked its high-tech look and that the bottom of the opener has a light blue glow when charging.
+While testing, this opener removed a wine’s foil in two seconds, causing it to fall off like a bottlecap.

 This model utilizes one-touch functionality for operation, and there’s a blue light and transparent window to help you line up the bottle and the corkscrew.
 Measuring just 3 inches in diameter, this electric opener can happily live on your counter or bar cart.

 This opener doesn’t have a charging base; instead, you can connect it directly to a charging cable.
+(We don't love this, but it makes it easier to store).
 A full charge can open about 40 bottles of wine.
+We also love that the black and brushed metal elements match most kitchens and make it pleasing to the eye enough to leave it on the counter or bar cart when it is not charging.

 :max_bytes(150000):strip_icc()/Ozeri-Nouveaux-Electric-Wine-Opener-2-876c48362c0840c0a096c5890af829d9.jpg)